zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 - `taskManager.vtu.spec` using `@vue/test-utils` allows us to test Vue components rapidly in isolation and is excellent if you want to test the component's API.
 - `taskManager.tl.spec` using [`testing-library`](https://testing-library.com/), which does a bit more work to simulate user-like behavior and is great if you want to test the component's behavior and not its API.
 It makes no assumptions about the implementation of the component, and it would be possible to have a React or Angular component that would pass nearly the same tests.

-**Note:** We will not go into more details about component testing and integration testing as that would spread us too thin, but we still wanted to show you an example of how it could be done.
+**Note:** We will not go into more detail about component and integration testing as trying to cover all test types would spread us too thin, but we still wanted to show you an example of how it could be done.
 If you have time after finishing the other exercises, feel free to play with the component tests.

 ## Exercise: Writing tests (1 hour)